5 things you should know when leasing a vehicle

-If you are looking for a vehicle and you want to pay a fixed monthly cost that is lower than if you were to get a credit agreement or a hire purchase, then you might be considering leasing.
-Leasing is essentially where you have a car for a period of time while paying a monthly rate.
-Once that time is up then you hand the car back.
-You have to keep it in good condition and stick to a pre-agreed mileage (although this can be extended).
+Leasing is essentially where you have a car for a set period of time while paying a monthly rate.
+Once the agreed time is up then you hand the car back.
+Of course, you have to keep the vehicle in good condition and stick to a pre-agreed annual mileage allowance (though this can be extended).

-Leasing is popular with those who like the idea of a brand new car every few years and those who don’t want to be tied down by owning a car.
+Leasing is a good option if you like the idea of having a brand new car every few years or you don’t want to be tied to the commitment of actually owning a vehicle.

 - Mileage is a huge factor when it comes to depreciation.
 The more miles the car has done the lower the value